kryptokrona/kryptokrona-docs/docs/guides/wallets/Using-checkpoints.md

 # Using Checkpoints to Sync Faster

+**Note**: You can presently only use checkpoints with zedwallet; the command-line wallet.
 ## Setup

 - Right click [this link](https://github.com/turtlecoin/checkpoints/raw/master/checkpoints.csv) and choose `Save link as...` to download checkpoints.csv